jtakayama/makahiki/install/install_readme.txt

 To configure PostgreSQL, go to the Makahiki documentation and follow section 2.1.1.1.1.8, "Install PostgreSQL," to edit the pg_hba.conf file: https://makahiki.readthedocs.org/en/latest/installation-makahiki-unix.html#install-postgresql

+On Ubuntu 12.04.1 LTS and later, the pg_hba.conf file is usually located at /etc/postgresql/9.1/main/pg_hba.conf.

 To set up environment variables, follow the Makahiki documentation in section 2.1.1.1.1.13, "Setup environment variables:"